fishcute/ToughAsClient/Tutorial/Stats/Sanity.md

 - Player is underground
 - Current moon phase is new moon during the night

-*The sanity bar, left of the hotbar*
+*The sanity bar, in the bottom left of the screen*

 ![2021-11-08_14 40 34](https://user-images.githubusercontent.com/47741160/140811358-6c25b717-9e32-4794-ab62-0647540df833.png)